-SUPERINTENDENT's STUDENT AWARD RECOGNITION PROGRAM
+SUPERINTENDENT'S STUDENT AWARD RECOGNITION PROGRAM

 The Student Award Certificate, along with a Folder and Gold Seal, may be purchased by downloading the order form and returning it with your check to CAPSS.
+Alternatively, you may email Dio Markopoulos to have her send you an invoice that you can pay with a credit card or electronic check.

 The CAPSS Superintendent's Student Award Recognition Program is designed to be a meaningful superintendent-to-student link, and to provide positive public awareness of the role of the local and chief school administrator.